georgenorman/css-kata/src/js/README.md

 The modules:

-* **genericSupportModule**: Contains generic support functions that can be used in other projects as well as CSS Kata.
+* **[cssKataBaseModule](module-cssKataBaseModule.html)**: Contains support functions specific to CSS Kata and wouldn't be useful to any other project.
-* **cssKataBaseModule**: Contains support functions specific to CSS Kata and wouldn't be useful to any other project.
+* **[genericSupportModule](module-genericSupportModule.html)**: Contains generic support functions that can be used in other projects as well as CSS Kata.